 The purpose of provision ("Services") is in accordance with our charitable objects.
-We aim to assist individuals who are accepted for enrolment with us ("Client"), to find purpose, meaning and direction through available Services which constitute cycling, vocational and therapeutic support.
+We aim to assist individuals with mental health concerns who are accepted for enrolment with us ("Client"), to find purpose, meaning and direction through available Services which constitute cycling, vocational and therapeutic support.

 Any guidance, advice, recommendations, tailored solutions or any other form of assistance offered to Clients is on the express and implied basis that delivery materials, content and guidance are offered in the context of assistance intended solely to aid Clients to decide for themselves whether particular courses of action are necessary to bring about the investigation of, or furtherance of their individual aspirations, that they wish to effect.

-Clients are advised to take note that no legal counsel is offered as any part of our service provision, other than in connection with making Clients aware of the need to seek such professional advice from an appropriate source, when necessary.
+Clients and visitors to the site are advised to take note that no legal counsel is offered as any part of our service provision, other than in connection with making Clients and visitors to the site aware of the need to seek such professional advice from an appropriate source, when necessary.
 No financial or legal advice is offered.

 Clients shall be issued with Agreement Forms to complete, sign and return.
 The Agreement set out the best practice delivery requirements for parties to adhere to, in order to ensure smooth and effective provision of Services.
 Opportunity will be given to rectify any situation or breach of conditions.
 However, repeated failure to observe the requirements and terms and conditions herein will render any agreement between us as terminated and shall lead to the immediate cessation of all Services.